Skip to main content

 That leaves you stranded about ten miles west of Forsyth, Montana without a workable car in blistering heat.
 Thanks, Big Bad.

-You call for a tow to the nearest repair shop, spend what turns out to be a surprisingly great night at a local motel, and a skillful and talented mechanic has you back on the road by noon the next day.
-You had a paid reservation at a place about an hour and a half away, but they let you cancel with a refund when they hear of your plight.
+You find a phone number on the internet and call for a tow to the nearest repair shop, spend what turns out to be a surprisingly great night at a local motel, and a skillful and talented mechanic has you back on the road by noon the next day.
+You had a paid reservation at a place about an hour and a half away, but they let you cancel with a refund when they heard of your plight.

 What Are Your Losses?

 You are out the cost of the tire rotation, the towing and repair fees, the motel room fees, and the cost of a delicious, albeit expensive, pizza.
 Worst of all, however, you lost the afternoon you had intended to spend the next day hiking in Yellowstone.
-And to top it all off, you now have a migraine.
+To top it all off, you now have a migraine.
+At least you didn't sustain other vehicle damage.

 What, if anything, can you recover from Big Bad?